powmedia/backbone-forms/README.md

 - Optional.
 Set to false to disable drag and drop sorting

+**`confirmDelete`**

+- Optional.
+Whether to prompt the user before removing an item.
+Defaults to false.

+**`confirmDeleteMsg`**

+- Optional.
+Message to display to the user before deleting an item.

 **Events**

-- `addItem`: The callback receives the new item as an object
+The following events are fired when the user actions an item.
+Each event callback receives the relevant item value as an object:
-- `editItem`: The callback receives the new values as an object
-- `deleteItem`: The callback receives the deleted item ID (if available)
+- `addItem`
+- `editItem`
+- `deleteItem`

 Examples: